 - Do not bring infested items into your room.
 Thoroughly inspect any “freebie” or second hand furniture or accessories before you bring them in.

 - Check luggage, clothing, and bedding after trips, especially after trips abroad.

 - Clean up and reduce clutter to eliminate some of their favorite hiding spots.

 - Keep rooms clean and tidy.
 Vacuum crevices and upholstery regularly.

 - Vacuum mattresses frequently or permanently encase mattress in a mattress bag.

 - Pull bed away from wall or other furniture.
 Tuck in sheets and blankets to avoid contact with the floors or walls.

 If you should have any other questions or concerns, please do not hesitate to ask your Resident Advisor, Community Director, Resident Manager, or Graduate Hall Director, or call the Department of Residence Life Central Administrative Offices.

 We’re committed to providing the best service to on campus residents.

-In an effort to ensure quality, timely maintenance and pest control services in the on-campus housing facilities for our students by SSC Service Solutions/Compass USA (a private outsourced company hired to provide maintenance, grounds maintenance, pest control, and custodial), we welcome your feedback.
+In an effort to ensure quality, timely maintenance, custodial, and pest control services in the on-campus housing facilities for our students by SSC Service Solutions/Compass USA (a private outsourced company hired to provide maintenance, grounds maintenance, pest control, and custodial), we welcome your feedback.